mannybatt/PerilousPassage/README.md

 # PerilousPassage
 All the code required to bring my annual Haunt to life!
 Located in my house's entry corridor.
 This year's theme is based off the Horror classic, Scream!<br>

-Enjoy this Tour of the Scream corridor!<br>
+Enjoy this tour of the Scream corridor!<br>

 [URL]<br>